 Do redemption hearings affect when I will get my workers’ comp settlement check?

 Employees must wait at least 6 months from their injury date before settlement.
 This is a requirement under Michigan law to ensure someone is medically stable.
 All settlements must be approved at a redemption hearing.
 A magistrate will hear facts about the case and review medical evidence.
 He or she will determine whether settlement is in the employee’s best interest.
 Our experience is that redemption hearings can be scheduled early and walked into the courtroom weeks before a scheduled hearing date.

 Can I appeal my settlement?

 Settlement does not become final for 15 days.
 During this appeal period, it can be set aside for good cause or another legal reason.
-Changing your mind is not good cause.
+Changing your mind is not a good cause.
 Employees can request a waiver of the 15 day appeal period and get the settlement check much faster.
 Both sides must agree for settlement to become final immediately.

 How are settlement checks mailed?

 Settlement checks are typically sent via regular mail to your home address.
 It is possible to request mailing to another address or even an attorney office.
-Delays happens when settlement checks sit on a desk at the insurance company waiting for a signature.
-If you didn’t get your workers’ comp settlement check within 2 weeks of it being due we recommend following up with the insurance company.
+Delays happen when settlement checks sit on a desk at the insurance company waiting for a signature.
+If you didn’t get your workers’ comp settlement check within 2 weeks of it being due, we recommend following up with the insurance company.